 \subsubsection{Generation of the phenotype}

-For all simulations, we used a fixed value of $N_{\vd} = 6$ groups for the matrix $\bX^{\vd}$ and for the case of the matrix $\bX^{\vu}$, since we cannot exactly control the block structure with \textsf{HAPGEN2}, we used the Gap Statistic \citep{TGH:JRSS2016} to identify a number of groups in the hierarchy.
-For instance in Figure~\ref{fig:XG}, the Gap Statistic identified $N_{\vu} = 16$ groups.
+For all simulations we used a fixed value of $N_{\vd} = 6$ groups for the matrix $\bX^{\vd}$.
+For the matrix $\bX^{\vu}$, since \texttt{HAPGEN2} does not allow the group structure to be controlled exactly, we used the gap statistic \citep{TGH:JRSS2016} to identify a number of groups in the hierarchy.
+For instance, in Figure~\ref{fig:XG}, the gap statistic identified $N_{\vu} = 16$ groups.
 The supervariables were then calculated using averaged groups of variables to obtain the two matrices of supervariables, $\tilde{\bX}^{\vu}$ and $\tilde{\bX}^{\vd}$.

-To generate the phenotype, we considered a data structure for which the data to regress has been generated using supervariables according a linear model with interactions of the form:
+To generate the phenotype, we considered a data structure for which the data to regress was generated using supervariables according a linear model with interactions of the form: